 The Federal Work-Study Program (FWS) is a federally funded financial aid program offered to students who demonstrate financial need.
 FWS awards are determined by the Financial Assistance Office.
 To qualify for FWS, you must apply for Financial Aid by filing the FAFSA (Free Application for Federal Student Aid) and be offered FWS as part of your Financial Assistance Award.

 To find out if you are eligible to participate in the Federal Work-Study Program at Pepperdine, please visit the Office of Financial Assistance in Thornton Administration Center on the second floor or call (310) 506-4301.
-You can also visit the Office of Financial Assistance website for more information.

 Frequently Asked Questions